Clash of the Midtown titans: Top of the Rock vs the Empire State Building

 Tips for visiting the Empire State Building and Top of the Rock

-• To beat the crowds, it's best to visit early in the morning or late in the evening.
+• Visit early in the morning or late in the evening on weekdays to beat the crowds.

-• Dress for the weather and remember it's colder and windier up there.
+• Dress for the weather and remember it's likely to be colder and windier hundreds of feet in the air than it is on the ground.

-• Don't forget your camera, portable chargers, and binoculars to guarantee the best views and best pics.
+• Don't forget your camera and binoculars to guarantee the best views and most Instagrammable pics.

 So, which New York observation deck should you choose?